sooriyaarachchi/pybites.github.io-src/content/python-cookiecutter.md

 This is just a quick article to document this nice tool brought to us by the authors of [Two Scoops of Django](https://www.amazon.com/dp/0692915729/?tag=pyb0f-20).

+>> Cookiecutter does one thing and it does it well - Daniel Roy Greenfeld

 ## Installation

 First I ran a pip install but I could not find it in my path so I went full force with: